From the Dean of Men

 In order to keep residences in the best possible condition, it is important that each student report damages and/or potential hazards to your deans.
 Damage to school property will be charged to the students involved.
 This may include one individual or the whole group.
 In the case of dorm damage for which no one is willing to take responsibility, all the dorm residents may be held jointly responsible.

 Charges will be based on the following rate: a $50 flat rate plus any other costs.

-Safety regulations do not allow for hotplates, electric blankets, or any other appliances with a heating coil to be used in the rooms.
-Coffee makers, curling irons, and blow dryers are permitted.
+Safety regulations do not allow for hotplates, or any other appliances with a heating coil to be used in the dorms.
+Coffee makers, curling irons, blow dryers and electric blankets are permitted.
 Please use the designated areas for ironing clothes.

 Other Residence Guidelines